 How did native people live at the Spanish missions in Alta California?
 What were their jobs?
 What did they eat?
-A brief look at Indian life in the California missions.
+An in-depth look at Native American life in the California missions.

 One of the things people often ask about is what life was like on the California missions, especially Indian life.
 Some of the most important accounts of California Indian life at the missions come from the Interrogatorio (Questionnaire) that the Spanish Government sent to the priests of the California Missions in 1813.